fadygouda/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is the Document Object Model that treats HTML and JS as a tree like structure.
+Each node represents a part of the document.

 2. What is an event?

+An event is anything a user or browser does to maninipulate a page.
+Mousing over a section is considered an event, same with click, doubleclick, scrolling, zooming in & out and much more.

 3. What is an event listener?

+An event listener is used to capture an event and at it to the DOM.
+When an event listener is triggered, it manipulates the DOM.

 4. Why would we convert a NodeList into an Array?

+NodeLists do not allow us to use .map or .forEach, it'll create an error if you use them.
+When you convert a NodeList to an Array, the functionallity for .map and .forEach changes.

 5. What is a component?

+A component is a piece of reusable code in Javascript

 ### Git Set up